dyf102/TinyURL/README.md

 # TinyURL
-A URL shortify service using Redis, Kafka, Spark, Docker, Docker composite
+A URL shortify service using Nodejs,Expressjs, Redis, Kafka, Spark, Docker, Docker composite

 ##TODO
 1. Intergate Kafka and Spark stream to store and analysis the user log